Git Quick Start Guide

 $ git checkout -- ${filename}

-For files that have been added to the staging area, how can we revert local modifications?
-Use the status command to check file status again:
+For files already added to the staging area, how do you undo local changes?
+First, check the file status:

 1